paddywwoof/epidemic/README.md

         "n_steps": 200,

         # list of lockdown starts and ends.
-        # must match i.e same number and end after or equal to start and before
+        # must have six entries in each list and end after or equal to start and before
         # next start
         "lockdown_start": [40, 70, 100, 130, 160],
         "lockdown_end": [60, 90, 120, 150, 180],